Justin pictured with his mother when he was 4 in front of his grandparent's home in Skokie, Illinois

 He frequently teaches on topics related to the Jewish foundations of the Christian faith, the history of Christian antisemitism, the Israeli-Palestinian conflict, and demonstrating the love of God to the Jewish community.

 Since 2009, he has been coordinating the Kesher Forum, an inter-denominational gathering for those who are interested in learning more about Jewish culture and building bridges with their Jewish friends and neighbors, and he has led over 25 teaching tours to the Holy Land.
 He is also an adjunct professor for the Jewish Studies department at the Moody Bible Institute in Chicago.

-He had the privilege of doing his graduate studies at the Moody Theological Seminary and he is very grateful that the Cubs won the World Series at least once in his lifetime.
+Justin earned a Master of Divinity (MDiv) at the Moody Theological Seminary and he is very grateful that the Cubs won the World Series at least once in his lifetime.
 His wife, Judy, is the senior producer for Bold Steps with Dr. Mark Jobe and the assistant manager of programming for Moody Radio.
 They have three children and enjoy living with their dog, Ivy, in the suburbs of Chicago.